ubikorp/lacking.org/podcast/_posts/2012-01-24-0091-fit-but-you-know-it.md

   They Might Be Giants, Elvis Costello &amp; The Attractions, Flat Duo Jets, Eugene McGuinness, Jungle Brothers, Rube Waddell, The Wee Turtles, The Puppini Sisters
 ---
 There’s something simply ADORABLE about a rapper with a British accent.
-Mike Skinner is no longer fronting the project, but expect more great things from him.<!--more-->

-There’s something simply ADORABLE about a rapper with a British accent.
 Mike Skinner is no longer fronting the project, but expect more great things from him.